The Ronnie Johns Half Hour: Peter Cundall

 Peter Cundall (Ilic) is another sketch involving the impersonation of a real person.
-Cundall, a celebrity gardener, reads from famous novels but ends up being sidetracked by references to gardening and manure.
+Peter Cundall, a celebrity gardener, reads from famous novels but ends up being sidetracked by references to gardening and manure.

 Jihadist Council of Australia

 A terrorist (Raskopoulos) appears on a low quality video warning the Australian public.
 The warnings initially point to a terror attack ("Don't catch a train on Sunday") but in the end are revealed to come from genuine concern ("...There's going to be track work on the red line").

 Arnie the Koala

 Arnie (Franklin) is a drug addicted koala.
 The Arnie sketches feature nature documentary footage that has been dubbed with voices.
 The sketches are in reference to the fact that eucalyptus leaves have a doping effect when they are eaten.

 Trevor and Dianne

 Trevor (Franklin) and Dianne (Gage) are an elderly couple who enjoy caravanning.
 On their holidays they meet people who they bore and annoy with their barrage of tedious conversation.